When should I call my doctor or midwife, or come to the hospital?

 • Come directly to Labour and Delivery on the second floor (Follow the signs to the birthing centre).

 • You will be directed to our assessment area where a preliminary check will be done.
 You will then be triaged, similar to the way patients are seen in an emergency department.
 Patients are assessed according to severity.
+Your wait time will be determined by severity and acuity of all patients seen by the Obstetrics Team.

 • Once you have been assessed, the health care team will decide whether you will be admitted to the hospital or will return home.